kigawas/ink_ecies/README.md

 ### ECIES

 Secp256k1 and XChaCha20-Poly1305 are used for asymmetric shared secret exchange and symmetric encryption/decryption.
-Compared to the popular AES-256-GCM, XChaCha20 is fast and constant-time without hardware acceleration (resistent to cache-timing attacks), and it also has longer nonce length.
+Compared to the popular AES-256-GCM, XChaCha20 is fast and constant-time without hardware acceleration (resistant to cache-timing attacks), and it also has longer nonce length.

 Generally there are two steps: